Second Sunday of Easter (or 'of Divine Mercy') A

 Second Reading 1 Peter 1:3-9

 Blessed be the God and Father of our Lord Jesus Christ!
-By his great mercy we have been born anew to a living hope through the resurrection of Jesus Christ from the dead, and to an inheritance which is imperishable, undefiled, and unfading, kept in heaven for you, who by God's power are guarded through faith for a salvation ready to be revealed in the last time.
-In this you rejoice, though now for a little while you may have to suffer various trials, so that the genuineness of your faith, more precious than gold which though perishable is tested by fire, may redound to praise and glory and honor at the revelation of Jesus Christ.
-Without having seen him you love him; though you do not now see him you believe in him and rejoice with unutterable and exalted joy.
-As the outcome of your faith you obtain the salvation of your souls.
+By his great mercy he has given us a new birth into a living hope through the resurrection of Jesus Christ from the dead: 4 a birth into an inheritance that is imperishable, undefiled, and unfading, kept in heaven for you, 5 who are being protected by the power of God through faith for a salvation ready to be revealed in the last time.
+6 In this you rejoice, even if now for a little while you have had to suffer various trials, 7 so that the genuineness of your faith —being more precious than gold that, though perishable, is tested by fire— may be found to result in praise and glory and honour when Jesus Christ is revealed.
+8 Although you have not seen him, you love him; and even though you do not see him now, you believe in him and rejoice with an indescribable and glorious joy, 9 for you are receiving the outcome of your faith, the salvation of your souls.

 Gospel Acclamation